bcgov/fasstr/README.md

 can typically cross calendar year), typically starting with the month with minimum flows (the start of a new water recharge cycle).
-As water years commonly start in October, the default water year is October for `fasstr`.
+As water years commonly start in October, the default water year is October for ‘fasstr’.
 If another start month is desired, you can choose is using the `water_year_start` argument (numeric month) to designate the water year time period.
 The water year label is designated by the year it ends in (e.g. water year 2000 goes from Oct 1, 1999 to Sep 30, 2000).
 Start, end and excluded years will be based on the specified water year.

 For your own analyses, you can add date variables to your dataset using the `add_date_variables()` or `add_seasons()` functions.